Contextual Bandits with Cross-learning: Introduction

-\begin{itemize} \item For the problem of learning to bid in a first-price auction, standard contextual bandit algorithms get regret $O(T^{3/4})$.
+We also apply our results to some of the applications listed above.
+In each case, our algorithms obtain optimal regret bounds with asymptotically less regret than a naive application of contextual bandits algorithms.
+In particular, for the problem of learning to bid in a first-price auction, standard contextual bandit algorithms get regret $O(T^{3/4})$.
 Our algorithms achieve regret $O(T^{2/3})$.
 This is optimal even when there is only a single context (value).
 Note that in this problem, the set of contexts (values) and actions (bids) are infinite.
-Thus, one needs to discretize the set of contexts and actions, where such discretization increases the regret. \item For the problem of multi-armed bandits with exogenous costs, standard contextual bandit algorithms get regret $O(T^{(K+1)/(K+2)}K^{1/(K+2)})$.
-Our algorithms get regret $\tilde{O}(\sqrt{KT})$, which is tight. \item For our variant of sleeping bandits, standard contextual bandit algorithms get regret $\tilde{O}(\sqrt{2^K KT})$.
-Our algorithms get regret $\tilde{O}(\sqrt{KT})$, which is tight.
-By applying our algorithms for partial cross-learning, we can achieve regret $\tilde{O}(\sqrt{KT})$ in the original sleeping bandits setting studied in \cite{kleinberg2010regret}, which recovers their results and is similarly tight. \end{itemize}
+Thus, one needs to discretize the set of contexts and actions, and such discretizations increases regret.
+Since our algorithms have regret bounds that are independent of $C$, discretizing the context space arbitrarily finely does not deteriorate performance (indeed, as we show in Section \ref{sect:applications}, we can often implement our algorithms for infinite context spaces).
+We discuss the results for the other applications in Section~\ref{sect:applications}.

 Finally, we test the performance of these algorithms on real auction data from a first-price ad exchange.
 In order for cross-learning to be effective in first-price auctions, the bidder should be able to determine the counterfactual utility for different values.
 That is, after observing the outcome of the auction, the bidder should predict how would their utility change if their value was different.
-This is possible when the bidder's values are independent of other players' bid.
+As stated earlier, this is possible when the bidder's values are independent of other players' bid.
 In practice, however, one would expect certain degree of correlation between these quantities and, thus, the independence assumption might not hold.
-Even though our algorithms do not explicitly account for correlation, numerical results show that our algorithms are somewhat robust to errors in the cross-learning hypothesis and outperform traditional bandit algorithms.
-We remark that, from the theoretical perspective, when the correlation between values and bids is arbitrary, cross-learning is impossible and the decision maker cannot do better than running a different learning algorithm for each context.
-A promising research direction is to incorporate correlation by introducing a statistical or behavioral model to capture the dependency between bids and values.
+Even though our algorithms under the assumption of complete cross-learning do not explicitly account for correlation, numerical results show that our algorithms are somewhat robust to errors in the cross-learning hypothesis and outperform traditional bandit algorithms.